Newsletter Newsletters Events Events Podcasts Videos Africanews

 Share Close Button

-Convicted sex trafficker Ghislaine Maxwell refused to answer questions from US lawmakers on Monday in link to new Epstein investigations, while her attorney asks US President Trump for clemency.
+Convicted sex trafficker Ghislaine Maxwell refused to answer questions from US lawmakers on Monday in connection with new Epstein investigations, while her attorney asked US President Trump for clemency.

-Ghislaine Maxwell, the convicted associate and former girlfriend of Jeffrey Epstein, refused to answer questions from the US House Oversight Committee during a deposition on Monday.
+Ghislaine Maxwell, the convicted associate and former girlfriend of late disgraced financier Jeffrey Epstein, refused to answer questions from the US House Oversight Committee during a deposition on Monday.

 However, Maxwell, who is currently serving a 20-year prison sentence at a federal prison camp in Texas for sex trafficking, said that if she were pardoned by US President Donald Trump, she would be willing to testify that neither Trump nor former President Bill Clinton had done anything wrong in their connections with Epstein.

-In a video released by the committee, Maxwell can be seen being questioned during a video call, in which she pleaded her Fifth Amendment rights to avoid answering the questions.
+In a video released by the committee, Maxwell can be seen being questioned during a video call, during which she pleaded the Fifth Amendment to avoid answering the questions.

 Her attorney referred to that petition when telling lawmakers that Maxwell would invoke her Fifth Amendment rights.

-In regard to Maxwell's appeal, on Monday the White House referred to previous comments the President had made that led to thinking the possibility of a pardon was not on the cards.
+In response, the White House cited previous comments by the US president, implying that a pardon was not on the cards.

-Following the recent release of millions of documents in the Epstein case, the British woman has come under renewed scrutiny as lawmakers try to investigate how the late sex offender abused girls who appeared as young as 11, according to a lawsuit filed by the government of the US Virgin Islands.
+Following the recent release of millions of documents in the Epstein case, the British socialite has come under renewed scrutiny as lawmakers try to investigate how the late sex offender abused underage girls as young as 11, according to a lawsuit filed by the government of the US Virgin Islands.

 Video editor • Lucy Davalou